solid/process/panels.md

 - Dmitri Zagidulin <[dzagidulin@gmail.com](mailto:dzagidulin@gmail.com)> (@dmitrizagidulin)

 ## Solid Teaching Material Panel
 The Solid Teaching Material Panel has the aim to produce content to be able to effectively teach people to build Solid identity providers, Pods, and apps.
+The Solid teaching material can be found in [this file](https://github.com/solid/information/tree/master/documentation).
+[Documentation.md](https://github.com/solid/information/blob/master/documentation/documentation.md) is a place that gives an overview of all the content in this file and links to it.

 ### Communication channels
 - [dedicated forum thread](https://forum.solidproject.org/t/solid-teaching-material-panel/2081)